 Tyrone Heitmann MPT, MTC

-Ty practices in our VA office on Tuesday evening.
+Ty practices in our VA office on Tuesday evenings.

 Zoë Cooprider Randol, PT, DPT

-Zoe practices in our DC office Tuesday, Thursday, and Friday.
+Zoe practices in our DC office Monday and Saturday.
+She practices in our Takoma Park office on Thursday.

 Kate Halon, PT